 Qualification systems are effective if the organisational arrangements work properly together to achieve the outcomes described above.
-This means creating systems of interdependencies that can generate high-value qualifications, the effects of which can only be measured when individuals have actually been certificated.
+This means creating systems of interdependencies that can generate high-value qualifications, the effects of which can only be measured when individuals have actually been certified.
 However, improvements to the way systems are organised and structured can be made now.
 We have identified four foundation components in the organisation of a qualification system, which are common to all systems and are independent of local or other specific environmental factors.

-These are:
+These are

-- 1. The legal and regulatory context
+- 1. the legal and regulatory context;

-- 2. Effective stakeholder dialogue
+- 2. effective stakeholder dialogue;

-- 3. Institutional arrangements, and
+- 3. institutional arrangements; and

-- 4. Quality assurance arrangements.
+- 4. quality assurance arrangements.

-Rather than looking at national differences we wish to identify the commonalities for successful systems.
+Rather than looking at national differences we wish to identify the commonalities for well-functional systems.
 Within these four fundamental building blocks, then, we are looking for the most effective formula or set of arrangements.